Max-Min Fair Precoder Design and Power Allocation for MU-MIMO NOMA: Numerical Results

 \section{Numerical Results}

-In this section, we present numerical results to evaluate the performance of the proposed transmission strategy MMF WMMSE NOMA.
-In particular, we compute the proposed transmit precoder using Algorithm~\ref{algorithm:algo1} and compare it with orthogonal transmission and multiuser linear precoding.
+In this section, we present numerical results to evaluate the performance of the proposed transmission strategies given in Algorithms \ref{algorithm:algo_SCA}, \ref{algorithm:algo_MMSECVX} and \ref{algorithm:algo_WMMSECForm}.
+We compare these algorithms with OMA, MULP and RS in terms of MMF rates, energy efficiency and computational complexity.
+All three algorithms we propose carry out power optimization.
+We also compare them with their fixed power allocation versions.